webstyle/express-starter/README.md

-# Awesome Project Build with TypeORM
+# Express, TypeScript, TypeORM starter application.

 Steps to run this project: